SOME QUESTIONS YOU MIGHT HAVE

 What sort of equipment will we use?

-My studio is full of toys.
+My kind of training is all about toys.
 Toys add variety to a work out and challenge the body in different ways, assets that not only keep us entertained but optimize the body's adaptations to stressors, therefore optimizing results.
 I have kettlebells for power and stability, dumbbells for muscular gains, a power cage for maximal strength training, cones and hurdles and ladders for speed, agility and quickness, wall balls and slam balls and BOSU balls and pilates balls, step-ups and TRX Rip Trainers and Suspension Trainers and all kinds of resistance bands and tubes.
-Never a dull moment if we're doing it right!
+If we're doing it right, it should always be fun!

 What if the workouts cause me pain?

-Do I need to bring anything when I come party – er – train?
+Do I need to bring anything when I come play – er – train?

 It's always good to have some water on-hand, though I can help you out with that if you forget.
 Wear comfortable clothes you can sweat in and sturdy athletic shoes – that aren't muddy, please!
 (Sometimes, I might ask if we can work out barefoot in order to aid with alignment and lower-body muscle recruitment.)
 Costumes and flair are always appreciated.
-Game face doesn't hurt.
+An open mind doesn't hurt.

 What sort of results can I expect from training?